Our Work in Ellesmere Port

 Our Project in Ellesmere Port

-In 2011 we received planning permission from Cheshire West and Chester Council to drill an exploratory well off Merseyton Road in Ellesmere Port, this area is highly industrial meaning we are surrounded by other industries with similar land uses.
-Our site is around 2.3 acres – about the size of one and a half football pitches.
+In 2011 we received planning permission from Cheshire West and Chester Council to drill an exploratory well off Merseyton Road in Ellesmere Port.
+The site is around 2.3 acres – about the size of one and a half football pitches – and is located in a highly industrial area, Port Northside.

 The primary objective of this well was to identify the resource potential including Coal Bed Methane in the underlying rock formations and to gain lots of data, including: